Top 10 Windows 7 tips

 Click the Desktop button on the far right edge of the Taskbar to get to the Desktop.

 Customize the Notification area

 Windows Vista and Windows 7 allow the Windows Notification area (aka Systray) to be modified.
 By default, many of the icons shown in the past are now hidden and give Windows a much cleaner look.
-Customize this area to make icons show or not show by clicking on the up arrow next to the icons and selecting Customize, as shown in the picture to the right.
+Customize this area to make icons show or not show by clicking on the up arrow next to the icons and selecting Customize, as shown in the picture.
 Once in Customize you can choose what programs show, don't show, or only show notifications.